SorchCostello/People-Counter/README.md

 ## Recent Updates:
 * All necessary documents have been uploaded; (videos have not, as no videos will be shared for this code).
-* We have just posted our most recent version of our code that is fully functional & well commented, "people_counter.py".
+* I have posted our most recent version of our code that is fully functional & well commented, "people_counter.py".

 ## How To Use:
 * to run: python people_counter.py